seankross/bookdown-start/docs/01-Aquatics.md

 ## Challenge

-This design challenge asks teams to produce forecasts of mean daily surface water temperature, dissolved oxygen, and/or chlorophyll-a in 2 NEON lake and/or 3 NEON river/stream sites for 35-days in the future.
+This design challenge asks teams to produce forecasts of mean daily surface water temperature and/or dissolved oxygen in 7 NEON lake and/or 16 NEON river/stream sites for 35-days in the future.
+Additionally, forecasts of chlorophyll-a are invited for the 7 lakes and 3 non-wadeable river NEON sites.

-You can chose to submit to either the lakes or the streams or both.
+You can chose to submit to either the lakes, rivers or streams or all three.
 You can also chose to submit any of the three focal variables (temperature, oxygen, and chlorophyll).

 Teams are asked to submit their 35-day forecasts of NEON surface mean daily surface water temperature, dissolved oxygen, and/or chlorophyll-a along with uncertainty estimates and metadata.
 NEON surface water temperature, dissolved oxygen, and chlorophyll-a collected prior to the current date will be provided and may be used to build and improve the forecast models.
 Other data can be used as long as teams provide access (minimum of URL, but ideally a script) to all teams in the challenge.